In 2014 the prize pool had a total value of EUR 300,000 including e.g. cash prizes, technical support, data packages, and business incubation.

 - The winner of the Best Service Challenge will benefit from a substantial satellite data quota worth EUR 40,000 made available with financial support by the European Commission.

-- The winner will be promoted extensively to the international Copernicus community and dedicated media, incl. an article on www.earthobservations.org
+- The prize also includes extensive promotion of the winner to the international Copernicus community and dedicated media, incl. an article on www.earthobservations.org

-- Moreover, the Group on Earth Observations will invite the winner to attend the GEO-XI Plenary in Gabon, 12 - 14 November 2014, where he has the possibility to present the winning service to the audience.
+- Moreover, the Group on Earth Observations invited the winner to attend the GEO-XI Plenary in Gabon, 12 - 14 November 2014, where he has the possibility to present the winning service to the audience.

-The winner will be rewarded with a cash prize of EUR 1,000.
-Moreover, he shall receive a consulting package e.g. to further develop the idea into a valid business case with the aim to qualify for one of the nine ESA business incubation centres across Europe.
+The winner has been rewarded with a cash prize of EUR 1,000.
+Moreover, he shall receive a consulting package e.g. to further develop the idea into a valid business case with the aim to qualify for one of the eleven ESA business incubation centres across Europe.
 The incubation package has a value of up to EUR 50,000.

 ESA App Challenge